sosheskaz/sosheskaz.github.io/_posts/2017-03-07-XCode-CI-Article.md

 necessary.

 ### Substep 1: Dependency Resolution
+The goal of this step is to ensure that your build agent has whatever software packages or libraries your app will need to work.

 You only need to follow this step if you use a package manager for dependency resolution (which I
 ***highly*** recommend).
+If you don't, resolving dependencies is left up to you.
 Note that the following are simplified somewhat; best practices would dictate that one store something like the path to `carthage` in an environment variable.
-This would make it scale better if you have more than one build agent, or some agents do not have `carthage` installed.
+This would make it scale better if you have more than one build agent, or if some agents do not have `carthage` installed.

 Create a command line build step, as shown below.
 Name the step something like "dependency resolution" or "Carthage" (if you're using Carthage as a package manager).
 For the "build script content" you'll enter